UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 | 4 | Measure & refine | Review performance and staff feedback; adjust rules; decide if you expand to more dishes or locations. |

-As you scale, add one more module to your playbook: how you want staff to talk about AI if guests ask.
-The responsible AI principles from the Marketing AI Institute translate simply here: “We use AI to correct lighting and layout, not to change the food.”
+As you scale, add one more module to your playbook.
+Teach staff how to talk about AI if guests ask.
+The responsible AI principles from the Marketing AI Institute translate simply here.
+Say: “We use AI to correct lighting and layout, not to change the food.”

-For local visibility, loop your UGC + AI workflow into how you optimize images for Google and Maps.
-That way every approved guest photo does double duty: convincing people to visit and helping searchers actually find you.
+For local visibility, add your UGC + AI workflow to how you optimize images for Google and Maps.
+Every approved guest photo then does double duty.
+It convinces people to visit.
+It helps searchers find you.
+This UGC and AI for restaurants strategy drives local discovery.

-Block 30 minutes this week to decide who “owns” UGC at your restaurant and add your first draft of rules to a shared doc or playbook.
-That small move turns everything in this article from “nice idea” to an operational reality.
+Block 30 minutes this week.
+Decide who “owns” UGC at your restaurant.
+Add your first draft of rules to a shared doc or playbook.
+That small move turns everything in this article from “nice idea” to reality.

 Next steps